 This customer-centric viewpoint is focusing on customer experience.
 This “service design” related approach is concentrating the “outside-in” development of the service that is to be designed.
-This highlights the services and products as essential aspects that produces value to customers – and indirectly to the organization itself.
-A customer journey path can be used to visualization of a customer value stream, which spans over several application services and applications.
+This highlights the services and products as essential aspects that produce value to customers – and indirectly to the organization itself.
+A customer journey path can be used to the visualization of a customer value stream, which spans several application services and applications.

 Service Blueprint View

 This viewpoint is customer- and service-centric, but it emphasizes also the “inside-out” part of the service.
-With the help of this approach the service-driven development can identify the underlying behavioral and structural impacts of the service that is to be designed.
+With the help of this approach, the service-driven development can identify the underlying behavioral and structural impacts of the service that is to be designed.
 As such, this viewpoint complements the customer-experience driven approach with process- and functional aspects.